Magnetically controlled shunt reactor: Field of application

 Ample opportunities of MCSRs ensure expediency of their application for different voltage classes.
 Furthermore, expected effect could be shown up both at the level of local area consumer’s grids, and at solving the primary tasks of the national power system as a whole.

-In the context of building-up of the market relations in the electric energy sector and increase of investments for development of power networks, MCSRs offer the complete series of considerable benefits for all economic entities:
+In the context of building-up of the market relations in the electric energy sector and increase of investments for development of power networks, MCSRs offer certain benefits: